gouravraj7668/YoutubeCommentSpam/README.md

 # YoutubeCommentSpam

-Build a Web App using #Flask, to classify whether a youtube comment is Spam or not Spam, using Naive_bayes Algorithm.
+Built a Web App, to classify whether a youtube comment is Spam or not Spam.
+Framework used: Flask.
+Algorithm used: Naive Bayes Algorithm.